Improving Lives Through Early Diagnosis and Treatment

 Goal/Opportunity

-The Early Psychosis Intervention Plus (EPI Plus) Program aspires to help improve the lives of Californians with mental health needs before those needs escalate and become severe or disabling.
+The Early Psychosis Intervention Plus (EPI Plus) Program aspires to help improve the lives of Californians with mental health needs before those needs escalate and significantly impact their daily life and relationships.

 The program establishes a framework for supporting collaborative efforts to shift the emphasis in California’s mental health system to early detection and intervention.

-The program will identify a coordinated specialty treatment approach, evidence-based therapies, family support, medication management, and recovery-oriented practices to address psychotic symptoms and promote resilience.
+The program will identify a coordinated specialty treatment approach, evidence-based therapies, family support, medication management, and recovery-oriented practices to address psychotic symptoms and promote wellness.

 Expected Outcomes

-The Commission seeks to expand the provision of high-quality, evidence-based early psychosis and mood disorder detection and intervention services in California.
+The Commission seeks to expand the provision of high-quality, evidence-based early psychosis detection and intervention services, including mood disorders, in California.
 These funds will support the goal of moving California from a stage 4 crisis response system to a stage 1 early intervention system of care.

 Background